 Kelly is Constitutional Accountability Center’s Opinion Shop Director.
 Before joining CAC, Kelly held a variety of communications and research positions in Washington, D. C. She began her career at The Brookings Institution, and then moved to the Alliance for Justice where, as Press Secretary, she worked on a number of high profile legal advocacy issues including judicial nominations, political speech, and habeas corpus protections.
 After leaving AFJ, Kelly worked to increase voter engagement among unmarried women and other underrepresented members of the electorate, and then served as Communications Director for iCivics, Justice Sandra Day O’Connor’s civic learning initiative, where she found herself writing speeches for and traveling the country with the Justice to promote civic knowledge.
 Kelly has also served as a communications consultant, providing expert speechwriting, writing, and editing for a number of nonprofit clients.
 Her words on behalf of others and herself have appeared in the Washington Post, New York Times, Politico, Huffington Post, the American Bar Association’s Judges’ Journal, and even a TED Talk, among other outlets.
 Kelly has a J.D. from Georgetown University Law Center and a B.A. from Carleton College.

 Brianne is Constitutional Accountability Center’s Appellate Counsel.
 Brianne joined CAC from private practice at O'Melveny & Myers (OMM), where she was Counsel in the firm’s Supreme Court and appellate practice.
 From 2009-11, prior to joining OMM, Brianne was an Attorney-Adviser in the Office of Legal Counsel at the U.S. Department of Justice.
 She also served as a law clerk for Justice Stephen Breyer on the U.S. Supreme Court, a law clerk for Judge Robert A. Katzmann on the U.S. Court of Appeals for the Second Circuit, and a law clerk for Judge Jed S. Rakoff on the U.S. District Court for the Southern District of New York.
-Brianne’s academic writings have appeared in the Yale Law Journal, the Duke Law Journal, the Northwestern University Law Review, the American University Law Review, and the Yale Law & Policy Review.
+Brianne’s academic writings have appeared in, among others, the Yale Law Journal, the Duke Law Journal, the Northwestern University Law Review, the Washington Law Review, and the NYU Journal of Law & Liberty, and her popular writings have appeared in outlets such as the Washington Post, the LA Times, Slate, The New Republic, CNN.com, and Reuters, and on numerous blogs, including Huffington Post, SCOTUSblog, ACSblog, and Balkinization.
 Brianne received her J.D. from Yale Law School and her M.A./B.S. from Emory University.
 Her master's thesis in political science examined judicial behavior on the U.S. Supreme Court.